 I had always wanted to create my own Tie-dye shirts, but turned away from them when I saw that most tutorials required vinegar to set or brighten the color(which is safe, but smelly- not all kids/ people tolerate the smell well).
 I found some people who seemed to use permanent markers, but I wasn’t fond of that smell either for the kids to be exposed to for over a half an hour.
-I saw the easy shake Tulip tie-dye which I will be purchasing and trying out for our upcoming trip with all the children in July, probably a little messier, but I like how it comes with ready to shake hotels if the coloring.
-Stay tuned for that post!
+I saw the easy shake Tulip tie-dye (updating this post now and it’s the best and easiest, mess free way to tie dye!
+Colors are vibrant and the shirt gets squirted on easily and left in a ziplock overnight) which I will be purchasing and trying out for our upcoming trip with all the children in July, probably a little messier, but I like how it comes with ready to shake bottles of the coloring (just add water).
+Stay tuned for that post (I shared about the Tulip tie dye kit used in the Kid Friendly Cape May Trip Itinerary)!

 I was looking for an alternative to permanent markers and searched Pinterest for fabric marker tie dye and Lo and behold, it had been done before by Stay at Home Educator.
 I was convinced ready to give it a try.
 Here’s my go at it!